 Interpretation at the V&A: bridging audiences and meaning

-Bryony Shepherd, Victoria and Albert Museum, Londres
+Bryony Shepherd, Victoria and Albert Museum, London

 The game of mirrors.
 The royal table and the multiple facets of a musealized object

-Cristina Neiva Correia, National Palace of Ajuda, Lisbon
+Cristina Neiva Correia, Ajuda National Palace, Lisbon

-Operation Night Watch: large-scale and integrated research project of Rembrandt’s Masterpiece, The Night Watch
+Operation Night Watch: large-scale and integrated research project of Rembrandt’s masterpiece, The Night Watch

 Katrien Keune, Rijksmuseum, Amsterdam